 4. Discount Adoptions for Costumes

 This is a twist on discounting adoptions for black animals.
 Pinellas County Animal Services is giving adopters a discount on all of their cats and dogs if they show up to the shelter dressed as a dog or a cat!
 You can get some extra PR out of this by adding a mock photo booth and snapping some pictures of the costumed adopters and their new best friend and then posting those pics on Instagram or Facebook.

 There’s nothing more inexpensive and fun when it comes to shelter marketing than making the most of social media.
 Dress up your dogs in fall or Halloween themed costumes.
 If you have a dog who hates costumes, do what Dekalb County Animal Services did and have the pup sit next to some pumpkins.
 Then, snap some pictures to post on Instagram or Facebook.
 These images give people another look at a dog’s personality and help them to imagine the dog as a pet – possibly as their pet.The point is to let the fun spirit of the holidays fuel your creativity.
 The more fun you have, the more the community will respond.

 Have other great Halloween promotion ideas?
 Let us know in the comments.

-For more tips on adoption marketing practices, check out our ebook.
+For more tips on adoption marketing practices, check out our marketing and adoption tips.